thomas-soutif/search-text-on-screen-capture/README.md

 ## Requirement

 You need to have Tesseract install on your system to use this script.

 Here the github link to install it on Windows : https://github.com/UB-Mannheim/tesseract/wiki

+For Linux, you can install the package ```tesseract-ocr``` depend on your distribution.

 ## Installation on Windows